L2 Manageable

 Commercial Pilot in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Commercial Pilots broad choice — but housing pressure remains close to Vancouver levels.
 At $145K average annual income, Commercial Pilots are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Commercial Pilot in Toronto faces a manageable market — requiring approximately 7 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 23.6% of pre-tax salary.
+On the housing side, a Commercial Pilot in Toronto faces a l2 manageable market — requiring approximately 7 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 23.6% of pre-tax salary.

 Years to Own